TypedSQL (/docs/orm/prisma-client/using-raw-sql/typedsql)

 TypedSQL does not work with MongoDB, as it is specifically designed for SQL databases.

 TypedSQL requires an active database connection to function properly.
-This means you need to have a running database instance that Prisma can connect to when generating the client with the --sql flag.
-If a directUrl is provided in your Prisma configuration, TypedSQL will use that for the connection.
+This means you need to have a running database instance that Prisma can connect to when generating the client with the `--sql` flag.
+TypedSQL uses the connection string defined in `prisma.config.ts` (`datasource.url`) to establish this connection.

 **Example of a query using dynamic column selection:**